AmmarElsherif2021/DRCDV/README.md

 - **Purpose**:

-This project aims to develop a front-end for a chat application using React, focusing on creating a dynamic, interactive UI that seamlessly integrates with back-end services.
+This project aims to develop a chat application using React, focusing on creating a dynamic, interactive UI that seamlessly integrates with back-end services.
 The application supports text messages and visualizes various data types (tabular, images, text, etc.) dynamically within the chat interface.

 - **Scope**:

-The documentation provided includes a system overview, installation and setup instructions, usage guidelines, API details, code documentation, as well as deployment and testing procedures.
+The documentation provided includes a system overview, usage guidelines, API details, code documentation, as well as deployment and testing procedures.

 #### **2. System Overview**